Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 How are esophageal varices diagnosed?

 Your healthcare provider will ask about your health history and examine you.
-He may use an endoscope to see the walls of your esophagus and upper intestines.
+He or she may use an endoscope to see the walls of your esophagus and upper intestines.
 An endoscope is a bendable metal tube with a light and tiny camera on the end.
 It is placed down your throat and moved into your stomach and intestines.

 How are esophageal varices treated?

 The goal of treatment is to prevent the varices from breaking open and bleeding.
 You may be given medicines to decrease the pressure in your liver or to reduce stomach acid.
 You may need to have a shunt placed to relieve pressure.
 Bands may be placed around large varices to cause them to shrink.
 The bands may be used to prevent or stop bleeding.
 You may need surgery to remove the bleeding section of your esophagus if healthcare providers cannot stop the bleeding.

-How can I prevent my esophageal varices from bleeding?
+How can I prevent my varices from bleeding?

 - Do not drink alcohol.
 This will help prevent more damage to your esophagus and liver.
 Ask your healthcare provider for information if you need help to quit drinking.

 - Eat healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask if you need to be on a special diet.
 You may need to eat foods that reduce stomach acid.
 Stomach acid can get into your esophagus and cause the varices to break open and bleed.

-- Limit sodium: You may need to decrease the amount of sodium you eat if you have swelling caused by fluid buildup.
+- Limit sodium (salt).
+You may need to decrease the amount of sodium you eat if you have swelling caused by fluid buildup.
 Fluid buildup can cause increased pressure in your veins.
 Sodium is found in table salt and salty foods such as canned foods, frozen foods, and potato chips.